Women with hyperemesis gravidarum, unlike women with ordinary morning sickness, lose weight and become dehydrated.

 Fluids given intravenously

-Drugs to relieve nausea
+Medications to relieve nausea

 If hyperemesis gravidarum is confirmed, the woman is given nothing by mouth at first.
 Instead, she is given fluids intravenously.
 The fluids usually contain sugar (glucose) and include electrolytes and vitamins as needed.
 If vomiting is severe and persists, the woman is hospitalized and continues to be given fluids containing any needed supplements.
-She is also given drugs to relieve nausea (antiemetics) by mouth, injection, or suppository.
+She is also given medications to relieve nausea (antiemetics) by mouth, injection, or suppository.

 If symptoms recur, the treatment is repeated.